Xinyu-Li-123/danmuku_player/README.md

 Just open the webpage and you will know where to upload.

 ## More on Bilibili Api
 By far, bilibili still has its api open to the public.
 I will introduce those I use in this project.
+The source of this section is [this blog](https://www.bilibili.com/read/cv5293665?from=search&spm_id_from=333.337.0.0).

 Belows are some types of ids that you will come across when using bilibili api
 -   cid / oid: the unique id that identify a video/article of bilibili